HiImHosa23/NeuBytes/README.md

 # NeuBytes
-A database for searching/favoriting recipes
+ A database for searching/favoriting recipes.
+ This is an example sentence for the assignment.